PathPlanning/ORCA-algorithm/readme.md

   * `<timestep>` — mandatory tag that defines the time step of simulation (ORCA parameter);
   * `<searchtype>` — tag that defines the type of planning.
 Possible values - "thetastar" (use Theta* for planning), "direct" (turn off global planning and always use direction to global goal).
 Default value is "thetastar" (global planning parameter);
   * `<breakingties>` — tag that defines the priority in OPEN list for nodes with equal f-values.
 Possible values - "0" (break ties in favor of the node with smaller g-value), "1" (break ties in favor of the node with greater g-value).
 Default value is "0" (Theta* parameter);
-  * `<cutcorners>` — boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
+  * `<cutcorners>` — boolean tag that defines the possibility to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false" (Theta* parameter);
   * `<allowsqueeze>` — boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false" (Theta* parameter);
   * `<hweight>` — defines the weight of the heuristic function.
 Should be real number greater or equal 1.
 Default value is "1" (Theta* parameter);
   * `<trigger>` — defines the switching to the coordinated mode trigger.
 Possible values: